Silvia Lloris

-Silvia Lloris Nicolás (born 15 May 2004) is a Spanish footballer who plays as a midfielder for Atlético Madrid.
+Silvia Lloris Nicolás (born 15 May 2004) is a Spanish footballer who plays as a defender or midfielder for Liga F club Atlético Madrid.

 Club career

 Lloris started her career at El Palmar's academy, a men's team in Murcia.
 In 2020 she joined Levante UD, and consolidated herself in various age group teams of the Spain national squads.